ENS210 - Fall 2025

 • Plagiarism will NOT be tolerated.
 This does not mean that you are disallowed to use the internet.
 However, you may not copy and paste any code from the internet.
 You need to cite the references/websites properly whenever you get inspired otherwise your work will be treated as plagiarism.

-• You are not allowed to share code in any case (except for group assignment).
+• You are not allowed to share code in any case.

 Attendance